eNMS-automation/eNMS/docs/automation/services.rst

 Validation
 **********

+The validation can consist in:
+  - Text matching: looking for a string in the result, or matching the result against a regular expression.
+  - Dictionary matching: check that a dictionary is included or equal to the result.
+  - Anything else: you can use python code to change the result, including the value of the ``success`` key.

 - ``Conversion Method`` (default: ``No conversion``) Some services will fetch a result from an external source.
   There are three conversion modes: